nterreri/thesis/report/chapter6.md

 The goals and aims introduced in Chapter 1 are here reviewed.
 All references to "RQ" below refer to the requirements table in Chapter 3.
+The project achieved all key requirements and several additional requirements[^missedreqs].

 1. Design and implement a chatbot architecture tailored to the issues surrounding software systems in healthcare.

-As discussed in Chapter 2, there are crucial compliance concerns around the sensitivity of patient data that have driven the implementation decision not to employ third party APIs for the processing of natural language user input, even where this may have significantly simplified the chatbot brain implementation task (see RQNF0, RQ1).
+As discussed in Chapter 2, there are crucial concerns around the sensitivity of patient data that have driven the implementation decision not to employ third party APIs for the processing of natural language user input, even where this may have significantly simplified the chatbot brain implementation task (see RQNF0, RQ1).
-From this it is possible to see the project achieved all key requirements and several additional requirements[^missedreqs].

 2. To integrate with a specialized search engine.